peterpme/soundcloud-player/README.md

 ## About

-This coding challenge for Trunk Club Engineering will utilize my abilities as a Front End Developer.
+This coding challenge for Trunk Club Engineering will utilize my abilities as a UI Engineer.
 The challenge is to create a minimally interfaced soundcloud player.

 ## Tooling